wttech/bobcat/docs/_docs/guides/first-aem-test.md

 ```

 ## Test
-We prepared all required page objects and we can start writing test.
+We've prepared all required page objects and we can start writing the test.

 ### Test frame
-Lets start with creating a test frame which we will fill in next steps:
+Let's start with creating a test frame which we will fill out in the next steps:
 ```java
 package com.bobcat.test;